A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 \begin{corollary} For a residual set of perturbations $(\bfomega,\bfalpha) \in \V \times \W$ the subspace $M^{w,**}_{\s,\kappa}(\bfomega,\bfalpha)$ is regular.
 It therefore admits the structure of a smooth manifold of the expected dimension. \end{corollary} $ \square$

 \begin{remark} This transversality Theorem remains true with literally the identical proof if the bundle $E \to X$ is replaced with any Hermitian bundle of higher rank than 2, contrary to the situation in \cite{FL2}.
-This may be relevant to any investigation following the ideas developed in \cite{Z1}. \end{remark}
+This may be relevant to any investigation following the ideas developed by the author in \cite{Z1}. \end{remark}

-\begin{lemma} Suppose the connection $A$ is irreducible and that the Dirac-operator $D^+_A$ has non-negative index.
-Then there is an open and dense subset of elements $\bfalpha \in \V$ such that the perturbed Dirac-operator
+\begin{lemma} Suppose the connection $A$ is irreducible and that the Dirac-operator $\dirac^+_A$ has non-negative index.
+Then there is an open and dense subset of elements $\bfalpha \in \V$ so that the perturbed Dirac-operator

 is surjective. \end{lemma} {\em Proof:} Let us consider the map

 As in the proof of the last theorem we see that $0$ is a regular value of this map.
 Let $\mathscr{M}$ be the zero-set $g^{-1}(0) \subseteq \V \times L^2_l(X;S^+\tensor E) \setminus \{ 0 \}$.
 The projection onto the first factor $\pi: \mathscr{M} \to \V$ is then a Fredholm map of the same index as that of the Dirac operator $\dirac^+_A$.
 In fact, for $(\bfalpha,\Psi) \in \mathscr{M}$ the kernel and cokernel of $d \pi_{(\bfalpha,\Psi)}$ and of $\frac{\partial g}{\partial \Psi}|_{(\bfalpha,\Psi)}$ are naturally isomorphic.
 Now by the Sard-Smale theorem there is a residual subset of $\V$ consisting of regular values for $\pi$.
 Note that we simply have